a fence, just north of the Virginia-North Carolina border, is intended to keep wild horses out of False Cape State Park

 In 2018, a band of six horses led by a young stallion known as "Lucky Duck" sought repeatedly to bypass the fence.
 The herd evidently planned to establish a new territory in Virginia, minimizing competition with other stallions in North Carolina.

-In 2006, a different herd led by a stallion named Red Feather crossed the border by swimming in the Atantic Ocean around the fence.
+In 2006, a different herd led by a stallion named Red Feather crossed the border by swimming in the Atlantic Ocean around the fence.
 After four horses in the herd were hit by cars in Virginia Beach, the horses were rounded up and transported to a rescue farm in Pungo.3

 place names reveal the long heritage of wild horses near the Virginia-North Carolina border